18 Tips for Surviving a Day at Universal Studios Orlando

 16. Look into park restaurants online before your trip

 Reviewing menus beforehand will allow your entire party to agree on a restaurant.
 Leave the arguments at home!
 This tactic can also help those following special diets (vegetarians, gluten-free) plan out meals in advance.
+Mythos is a fun cavern themed restaurant at Islands of Adventure.
+It was rated the best theme park restaurant multiple years in a row.
 Visit the Universal Studios website for a full listing of the 50 restaurants found within the parks.
-And, if you need an allergy friendly restaurant (there are many in the Orlando area, here are a few 10 great allergy friendly choices in the Orlando area.
+And, if you need an allergy friendly restaurant (there are many in the Orlando area, here are a few allergy friendly dining choices to consider.

 17. Know which rides to skip!